VuePress Tutorial 9 - Styling the Homepage

 - Updates the

-of the site to be the color specified by the$backgroundColor
+background-colorof thebodyof the site to be the color specified by the$backgroundColorglobal styling variable.

 - Updates the